ritvik91/CampusHeatMap/README.md

 Sarah Samji

 	Eddystone Beacon

-	-The beacon ID is formatted using iBeacon format, thus having a UUID, Major and Minor ID.
+	The beacon ID is formatted using iBeacon format, thus having a UUID, Major and Minor ID.
 (UUID: 11111111-1111-1111-1111-111111111111)

-	-Beacon Manager class was used for beacon ranging and monitoring.
+	Beacon Manager class was used for beacon ranging and monitoring.

-	-The capacity counter increments with the push of SW2 or SW3 button on the Mbed board.
+	The capacity counter increments with the push of SW2 or SW3 button on the Mbed board.
 The threshold set is 20, after which the LED light’s up.

-	-The board sends the updated population to the server and the server communicates to the board upon pressing “send message” button.
+	The board sends the updated population to the server and the server communicates to the board upon pressing “send message” button.

-	-Insert capacity counters: loc1, loc2, loc3, loc4 and initialize counter to 0(type int 32)
+	Insert capacity counters: loc1, loc2, loc3, loc4 and initialize counter to 0(type int 32)

 	```
 	eg: _id:"loc1"			(string)